Griffan/FASTQuick/Readme.md

 read.group.C.single.end.fq.gz
 ```

 **--candidateVCF** expects a list of variants with VCF format.
-You can provide your own candidate variant list or simply use dbsnp132_20101103.vcf.gz listed in resource files.
+It's recommended to provide your own "shuffled" candidate variant list, but you can also simply use dbsnp132_20101103.vcf.gz listed in resource files.

 **Optionally**, we can enable **_target region_** mode by specifying **--targetRegion** with a bed format file(which should be the same build version as reference genome)